 - Set if off if the final image is rendered and those tasks which require scene-linear color values.

-- Color space can be selected which is applied to the rendered images.
+- Color space can be selected, which is applied to the rendered images.

 - Rendered images files name consists of 3 separate parts: file name, frame number extension and file format extension.
-This combination is referred as file name syntax.
+This combination is referred to as file name syntax.

 - Version label can be added to the output filename.
-You can right click in the input field to add a number, current date or current time.
+You can right-click in the input field to add a number, current date or current time.

 Start frame, End frame – It specifies the first and last frames to render and is available only if Frame/Animation ext is set to an option containing #.

 - You can select one or more Renderable cameras.
 By default, you can render using one camera.
 You can also remove the camera by clicking the dustbin icon if there are multiple cameras.

 - Alpha channel (Mask): Determines whether rendered images contain a mask channel.
 By default setting is on.

 - Depth channel (Z Depth): Determines whether rendered images contain a depth channel.
 By default setting is off.

 - This attribute governs the pixel aspect ratio of rendered images.